+'''

+Step 1: Write ucVal to the byte offset in the flash

-''' Step 2: return ucVal
+Step 2: return ucVal

-static unsigned char FlashWrite( unsigned long ulOff, unsigned char ucVal ) / Step1, 2: Write uVal to the word offset in the flash and return it / return BASE ADDR[ulOff] = ucVal; / Function: unsigned char FlashRead( unsigned long ulOff ) Arguments: ulOff is the byte offset into flash to read from.
-The unsigned char at the byte offset Description: This function is used to read a byte from the flash.
-On many microprocessor systems a macro can be used instead, increasing the speed of the flash routines.
-For example: #define FlashRead( ulOff ) ( BASE_ADDR[ulOff] ) A function is used here instead to allow the user to expand it if necessary.
-Pseudo Code: Step 1: Return the value at byte offset ulOff
+static unsigned char FlashWrite( unsigned long ulOff, unsigned char ucVal )

+ł

+/ Step1, 2: Write uVal to the word offset in the flash and return it /

+return BASE_ADDR[ulOff] = ucVal;

+}

 unsigned char FlashRead( unsigned long ulOff )

+Function:

+ulOff is byte offset into the flash to read from.

+Arguments:

+The unsigned char at the byte offset

+Returns:

+Description: This function is used to read a byte from the flash.
+On many

+microprocessor systems a macro can be used instead, increasing the speed of

+the flash routines.
+For example:

+#define FlashRead( ulOff ) ( BASE_ADDR[ulOff] )

+A function is used here instead to allow the user to expand it if necessary.

+Pseudo Code:

+Step 1: Return the value at byte offset ulOff

+unsigned char FlashRead( unsigned long ulOff )

+{

 / Step 1 Return the value at word offset ulOff /

 return BASE_ADDR[ulOff];

 }

-/
+Function:

 void FlashPause( unsigned int uMicroSeconds )

+Arguments:

-Arguments: uMicroSeconds: length of the pause in microseconds
+uMicroSeconds: length of the pause in microseconds

 Returns:

+none

 Description: This routine returns after uMicroSeconds have elapsed.
 It is used

 in several parts of the code to generate a pause required for correct

 operation of the flash part.

 The routine here works by counting.
 The user may already have a more suitable

 routine for timing which can be used.

-Pseudo Code:
+'''

 (Cont'd in the next page)

 '''

-'''
+Pseudo Code:

 Step 1: Compute count size for pause.

 Step 2: Count to the required size.

 static void FlashPause( unsigned int uMicroSeconds )

+{

 volatile unsigned long ulCountSize;

 / Step 1: Compute the count size /

-'''

-'''
+ulCountSize = (unsigned long)uMicroSeconds COUNTS_PER_MICROSECOND;

+/ Step 2: Count to the required size /

+while( ulCountSize > 0 ) / Test to see if finished /

+/ and count down /

 ulCountSize--;

-/ and count down /

 }

-'''

-ulCountSize = (unsigned long)uMicroSeconds COUNTS_PER_MICROSECOND;

-Function: void FlashReadReset(void)
+Function:

-/ Step 2: Count to the required size /
+void FlashReadReset( void )

+Arguments:

+none

-Arguments: none Return Value: none
+Return Value: none

-Description: This function places the flash in the Read Array mode described in the Data Sheet.
+Description: This function places the flash in the Read Array mode described

+in the Data Sheet.
 In this mode the flash can be read as normal memory.

-All of the other functions leave the flash in the Read Array mode so this is not strictly necessary.
+All of the other functions leave the flash in the Read Array mode so this is

+not strictly necessary.
 It is provided for completeness.

-Note: A wait of 5us is required if the command is called during a program or erase instruction.
-This is included here to guarentee operation.
-The functions in the data sheet call this function if they suspect an error during programming or erasing so that the 5us pause is included.
-Otherwise they use the single instruction technique for increased speed.
+Note: A wait of 10us is required if the command is called during a program or

-'''
+erase instruction.
+This is included here to guarantee operation.
+The

+functions in the data sheet call this function if they suspect an error

+during programming or erasing so that the 10us pause is included.
+Otherwise

+they use the single instruction technique for increased speed.

 Pseudo Code:

-'''

-'''

 Step 1: write command sequence (see Instructions Table of the Data Sheet)

-Step 2: wait 5us
+Step 2: wait 10us

 void FlashReadReset( void )

+{

 / Step 1: write command sequence /

-FlashWrite( 0x5555L, 0xAA ); / 1st Cycle /
+FlashWrite( 0xAAAAL, 0xAA ); / 1st Cycle /

-FlashWrite( 0x2AAAL, 0x55 ); / 2nd Cycle /
+FlashWrite( 0x5555L, 0x55 ); / 2nd Cycle /

-FlashWrite( 0x5555L, 0xF0 ); / 3rd Cycle /
+FlashWrite( 0xAAAAL, 0xF0 ); / 3rd Cycle /

-/ Step 2: wait 5us /
+/ Step 2: wait 10us /

-FlashPause( 5 );
+(Cont'd in the next page)

 '''

+A7/